BioLab310/FSPBWT/README.md

 WildCard FSPBWT is on https://github.com/cui201216/wildcard-FSPBWT .

-Wildcard-multi FSPBWT is on https://github.com/cui201216/wildcard-multi-FSPBWT 。
+Wildcard-Multi FSPBWT is on https://github.com/cui201216/wildcard-multi-FSPBWT .

 ## Features
 - **Input/Output**: Reads VCF files for panel and query data, outputs results to text files.